-The Nobel School Governing board must ensure that they comply with their duties under legislation.
-They must also have regard to this guidance to ensure that the policies, procedures and training in their school are always effective and comply with the law.
+Governing bodies and proprietors (in Part two, unless otherwise stated, includes management committees) must ensure that they comply with their duties under legislation.
+They must also have regard to this guidance to ensure that the policies, procedures and training in their schools or colleges are always effective and comply with the law.

-The responsibility of governing boards include:
+The responsibility of governing bodies, proprietors and management committees include:

-- ensure there are appropriate policies and procedures in place in order for appropriate action to be taken in a timely manner to safeguard and promote children's welfare e.g. - -Child protection policy in place - -Staff behaviour policy (sometimes called employee code of conduct) - -Part one, OR
+appropriate action to be taken in a timely manner to safeguard and promote children's welfare e.g.

+- -Child protection policy in place

+- -Staff behaviour policy (sometimes called employee code of conduct)

+- -Part one, OR